 (Scroll down for complete recipe including nutritional information.)

 - Brown the sausages well in a little olive oil (Don’t skip this step!)

 - While the sausage browns, dump the Cannellini beans into a colander placed in the sink, rinse, and let them drain.

 - When the sausage is well-browned slice it into pieces about an inch thick.

-- Add the beans, sausage slices, tomatoes, spices, and chicken stock to the slow cooker and let it cook for about 2 1/2 hours on high (or 5 hours on low.)
+- Add the beans, sausage slices, tomatoes, spices, and canned chicken broth (affiliate link) to the slow cooker and let it cook for about 2 1/2 hours on high (or 5 hours on low.)

 - Wash and chop the kale to make 4 cups of chopped kale.